Qu4xii/stock-management-desktop-app/README.md

 git clone <your-repository-url-here>

 # Navigate to the project folder
-cd StockApp
+cd invento-project

-# Install dependencies
+# Install all dependencies
 npm install

+# IMPORTANT: Rebuild native modules for Electron
+npm run rebuild

 # Start the project in development mode
 npm run dev
 ### Test and build commands

 # Build for macOS